-KDES has assigned a ground-level and a third-floor location to all students, teachers, and staff members in the KDES school building.
-In the event of a biological/chemical alert, KDES personnel will care for the students.
+KDES has assigned a ground-level space to all students, teachers, and staff members in the KDES school building.
+In the event of a biological alert, KDES personnel will care for the students.
 This includes the basic provisions of care, food, and water.